-In addition to the x-translation operator T_x discussed in the previous section, further transformation operators can be specified.
-Here, we present transformation operators to change the central waist of a mode, and to change its propagation angle.
-In the context of the current work, these operators are used not to calculate the cavity eigenmodes, but to evaluate geometric properties of these eigenmodes, as will be discussed in Sec.
+In addition to the x-translation operator T_x discussed in the preceding section, further transformation operators can be specified.
+Here we present transformation operators to change the central waist of a mode and to change its propagation angle.
+In the context of the present work, these operators are used not to calculate the cavity eigenmodes, but to evaluate geometric properties of these eigenmodes, as will be discussed in Sec.
 IV.

-For the purposes of mode transformations, it is important to emphasise that, while the basis states (Eq.
-10) are running waves, the cavity field itself will be a standing wave.
-Solving for the cavity eigenmodes does not return the standing wave, but rather the running wave that reflects within the resonator to form the standing wave (the convention followed in Eq.
-12 uses forward propagating running waves).
-This means that the transformations we described in this section act upon superpositions of running-wave basis states, not standing wave fields.
-The running wave superpositions will nevertheless be referred to as modes as they directly correspond to standing wave cavity modes.
+For the purposes of mode transformations, it is important to emphasize that, while the basis states [Eq.
+(10)] are running waves, the cavity field itself will be a standing wave.
+Solving for the cavity eigenmodes does not return the standing wave, but rather the running wave that reflects within the resonator to form the standing wave [the convention followed in Eq.
+(12) uses forward-propagating running waves].
+This means that the transformations we described in this section act upon superpositions of running-wave basis states, not standing-wave fields.